onderweg/Nest-Protect-Status/readme.md

 # Nest Protect Status

-macOS app that shows color ring status of Nest Protect devices in your Nest account.
+Minimalistic macOS app that shows color ring status of Nest Protect devices in your Nest account.

 This program has been created as a way to explore the Nest API and work with Swift as a developer.
 It is by no means a finished app for regular end users.